-Russia withdraws German reporter's EURO 2020 accreditation | DW | 11.06.2021
+Russia withdraws German reporter's Euro 2020 accreditation | DW | 11.06.2021

 "We see this as a restriction of press freedom that is unacceptable to us," Ehni added.

-WDR said Kempe, who has been its journalist for over a decade, has reported on the intersection between politics and sports and produced several projects about Russia.
+WDR added that Kempe, who has been a journalist there for more than a decade, has reported on the intersection between politics and sports and produced several projects about Russia.

-Last month, Kempe reported on Russia's state-owned energy company Gazprom and its connections to European football.
+Last month, Kempe reported on the connections of Russia's state-owned energy company Gazprom to European football.

 .